Scott-Ayers/C4D-Mesh-Loader/README.md

-This project loads the first object from a .c4d file.
+This project displays the first object in a .c4d file using openGL.
 Even if the user doesn't have Cinema4D installed.<br />
-NOTE: The object must be a poylgon type object.
+NOTE: The object must be a polygon type object.

 If the mesh object has a material assigned to it.
 And there is a texture image assigned in it's color channel.
 OpenGL will apply that texture to the mesh.<br />
 NOTE: The path to the texture in the material's "Texture" field must be a full file path like this: <br />